 - Anaesthetic errors.
-Mistakes with anaesthetic can be dangerous.
+Mistakes with anaesthetics can be dangerous.
 In some cases, brain damage can occur while in others, the patient might wake up during surgery.

 - Surgical negligence.
 While most surgery comes with inherent risks, avoidable injuries or suffering could lead to compensation claims.
 Examples include where surgical tools are left inside the body or where the wrong organ is removed.